Spring 2025

 Jurgen Werner Kremer & River Jackson-Paton, Ethnoautobiography - Stories and Practices for Unlearning Whiteness, Decolonization, Uncovering Ethnicities (2nd edition, Kendall-Hunt, 2014) ISBN 978-1-5249-6698-0 (https://he.kendallhunt.com/product/ethnoautobiography).
 Also available as ebook.
 This textbook is on reserve in both SRJC libraries.
 It is also available in the SSU library.

-PSYCH 1B in-class, hybrid and online (scheduled for summer 2024):
+PSYCH 1B in-class, hybrid and online (presently not scheduled):

 Please note: 2nd hand copy of the Fourth edition are fine.
 You do not need any of the adjunct materials the publisher offers.
 Do not purchase older editions.